WordPress/openverse/api/docs/guides/quickstart.md

 Ensure that you have installed `mkcert` (and the corresponding NSS tools).
 You can run `mkcert -install` to verify your installation.

+> _**Note:**_ Our Docker compose configuration requires specific environment configuration that is automatically handled by `just`.
+While you can run compose directly, it's advised to use the `just dc` alias for `docker-compose` as this ensures the environment will be properly configured.

 ## Steps

 1. Ensure that the [Docker daemon](https://docs.docker.com/config/daemon/) is running.